rcls/discus/docs/README.md

 the decode is modified so that the jump to zero takes place on every clock cycle.

-The above takes three transistors to implement.
-We also latch the reset to synchronise with the clock, which takes several more.
+The above takes no transistors to implement!
+There is a 11 transistor flip-flop synchronising with the clock, the combinatorial logic for reset is implemented by using the flip-flop output as gated power to appropriate circuits.

 Clocking